Node-wise Partition Recovery

 rpk cluster partitions unsafe-recover --from-nodes 1,3,5

-The --from-nodes parameter accepts a comma-delineated list of dead node IDs you wish to recover the data from.
-The above example would perform recovery operations on nodes 1, 3, and 5.
-Redpanda will assess these nodes to identify which partitions lack majority.
-It will then create a plan to recover the impacted partitions and prompt you to confirm it.
+The --from-nodes flag accepts a comma-separated list of the brokers' node IDs you wish to recover the data from.
+This example performs recovery operations on nodes 1, 3, and 5.
+Redpanda assesses these brokers to identify which partitions lack a majority.
+It then creates a plan to recover the impacted partitions and prompts you for confirmation.
 You must respond yes to continue with recovery.

-You may also optionally add the --dry parameter to this command.
-This will perform a dry run and allow viewing the recovery plan with no risk to your cluster.
+The --dry flag performs a dry run and allows you to view the recovery plan with no risk to your cluster.

-Here’s an example of the recovery process in action.
+The following example shows the node-wise partition recovery process in action:

 $ rpk cluster partitions unsafe-recover --from-nodes 1